Body

 INTRODUCTION

 The information presented here will be generalized.
 However, I will be giving some specific information in the way of drawings and some images, for in depth studies by students.
 Much of the work on the bone structure of characins was taken from Dr. Stanley Weitzman in his descriptive work entitled: Osteology of Brycon meeki (1962).
 What I have done here is taken portions of the citation and incorporated it to fit piranha morphology.
 Readers should not assume that this page is endorsed by Dr. Weitzman or any other Systematicians.
 However, I have taken pains to ensure the work presented here is as accurate as humanly possible.
 The web page was critiqued by a friend and PhD in ichthyology who is familiar with piranha bone structure.
-His supervision is without a doubt, was helpful in creating this page on piranhas.
+His supervision is without a doubt, helpful in creating this page on piranhas.

 Miriam L. Zelditch and William L. Fink

-Abstract.
 Piranhas, like many teleosts, change their diets on both ontogenetic and Phylogenetic time scales.
 Prior studies have suggested that pervasive morphological changes in body form on a Phylogenetic time scale may be related to changes in diet, but previous reports have found little shape change in piranhas on an ontogenetic time scale.
 We re-examine the post-transformational allometry of body form in one piranha, Pygocentrus nattereri (Kner), using the method of thin-plate splines decomposed by their partial warps.
 We find substantial evidence of allometry, primarily elongation of the mid-body relative to the more anterior and posterior regions, elongation of the postorbital and nape regions relative to the more anterior head and posterior body, and deepening of the head relative to the body.
 In addition to these pervasive changes throughout the body, there are some that are more localized, especially elongation of the postorbital region relative to eye diameter and snout, and an even more localized elongation of the snout relative to eye diameter.
 Initial dietary transitions are associated with changes in head and jaw proportions, but rates of shape change decelerate through growth, so that the final transition to a diet increasingly dominated by small whole fish appears associated with change largely in overall body size.

 The Head